-Print media includes anything tangible, such as a magazine, newspaper, flyer, billboards, postcards, photographs on your office walls and even vinyl decals on your company vehicles.
+Print media includes anything tangible, such as a magazine, newspaper, flyer, billboards, postcards, photographs on your office walls by Inkifi and even vinyl decals on your company vehicles.

 Anything people might see or hold in the course of the day that is not digital would be considered printing.
 There are dozens of options, but it’s essential to choose the ones you think will reach your target audience and get your message across.